-Before you get started building your online strategy, you should have a policy in place about your expectations for behaviour and interactions, and a plan for what happens when people overstep.
-'Overstepping' could be anything from abusive language, threatening behaviour, instigating negativity, or disclosing information publicly that should not be shared.
+Before you get started building your online strategy, you should have a policy in place about your expectations for behavior and interactions, and a plan for what happens when people overstep.
+'Overstepping' could be anything from abusive language, threatening behavior, instigating negativity, or disclosing information publicly that should not be shared.

 To prevent it effectively, you must first make your expectations known.
 Clearly state your online communications policy for all users, and educate your moderators on what’s okay, what isn’t, and how to handle situations swiftly and effectively.
 And on that note...